 So, ask yourself why you want to go to Europe so badly?
 Is your goal to tour the country, or to teach?
 Is it to learn a new language or experience the culture?
 Or is it all of the above?
 Whatever combination you’re looking for, it’s possible.
 The following two options are just a few of the ways to fit it all in!

 If you’re highly independent and itching to spend a chunk of time gallivanting wherever you please, Teach in a Homestay is a good option for you.
 Greenheart Travel has placements in countries such as France and Spain with one to three-month program options as well as rolling start dates!
 It’s a highly flexible and cost-effective program to incorporate into your European adventure.

 You’ll spend 15 hours a week teaching your homestay family, allowing you to try out teaching English in a more relaxed setting and see if it’s something you want to pursue.
 The rest of your time is yours to explore your new home.

 If you’re looking to get a little bit of everything on your Euro-trip – professional development, cultural immersion, language practice – this is an excellent program to pair with any independent plans you want to make.

-If you would like more structure to your 90 days and prefer to try teaching English in a school setting as a teacher’s assistant, Teaching English in Italy could be your jam.
+If you would like more structure to your 90 days and prefer to try teaching English in a school setting as a teacher’s assistant, Teaching English in Italy or France could be your jam.
 You’ll also gain the experience of a homestay, but you’ll get to go abroad with other Greenheart Travel teachers at the same time (with the same start date!), have the support and community of your school, and the opportunity to travel to destinations all over Europe on the weekends.

 No matter how you decide to spend your days experiencing a new culture, you’ll come back having had a life-changing, one of a kind experience that taught you more about yourself and what you want in life.